Rushikesh01999/Space-Invaders-pygame/README.md

 # Space-Invaders-pygame
-Creating the game "Space Invaders" using Pygame Module in Python basic game creation using pygame no deep knowledge of pygame required clear all the concepts of basic python in the programl̥
+Creating the game "Space Invaders" using Pygame Module in Python, in this we have created basic game creation using pygame, for this no deep knowledge of pygame is required, anyone with basic knowledge of python can go through it. while implementing this program your basic concepts of python also got cleared.